DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-Below is the _alt-3_ table as it stood at the end of last season.
+Below is the _alt-3_ table as it stood at the end of the 2019--20 season.
 The _alt-3_ table will start again here for the new season after 8 full matchweeks have been played.

 -----